Are Snapchat Ads Worth It? (The Answer)

-When asking are Snapchat ads worth it, there are a few ways to breakdown the businesses they are worth it for.
+When asking are Snapchat ads worth it, there are a few ways to break down the businesses they are worth it for.
 The first way to split it is by digital businesses and physical businesses.
 If you are a local business, you shouldn’t be using Snapchat.

-First of all, digital businesses tend to be able to allocate more money to digital advertising.
+First, digital businesses tend to be able to allocate more money to digital advertising.
 It’s their rent on the internet.
 Snapchat ads will always go to the highest bidder, so low bids won’t be seen.
 And the ads aren’t likely to convert to foot traffic – unless your creative is really amazing.

 Beyond that, any sort of consumer business can work.
 But you can also break this down by product.
 There are three types of products that I would expect to do well on Snapchat.
 The first is clothing – fashion and lifestyle brands always do well with the audience that Snapchat reaches.
 Streetwear brands, for example, should be on Snapchat.